Credit Management

-credit managementCredit Management, meaning the management of credit granted to its customers is a discipline increasingly identified as strategic by companies.
+Credit Management, meaning the management of credit granted to its customers, is a discipline increasingly identified as strategic by companies.

 What is credit management?

-Get the income of its labor, which is to say in the economic world we live for the past few centuries: to be paid by its customers!
+It is actually a very down-to-earth job whose purpose is the raison d'être of any company and any work whatsoever: Get the income of its labor, which is to say in the economic world we have lived for the past few centuries: to be paid by its customers!
+This concept is fundamental to the sustainability and development of any business.

 This risk is one of the most important that companies have to face.
-It is necessary to assess, control and optimize this risk.
+It is necessary to assess, control, and optimize this risk.
 This is the job of the Credit Manager.

 Why do we hear little about Credit Management?

 Credit Management is particularly developed in large companies around the world.
-It is not the case in small and medium companies especially in Latin countries where businesses are culturally focused on sales and tend to neglect this critical management.
+It is not the case in small and medium companies, especially in Latin countries where businesses are culturally focused on sales and tend to neglect this critical management.

 To integrate Credit Management in his business, it is first necessary to understand that making a sale with a payment term (even if only a day) is equivalent to granting a financial loan to your customer.
-A loan which is not remunerated (the interest rate is 0% unlike a bank loan), and that is not secured (you are not certain to be paid once the payment period elapsed).
+A loan that is not remunerated (the interest rate is 0% unlike a bank loan), and that is not secured (you are not certain to be paid once the payment period elapses).

 • My DSO Manager